 No, food and drinks are not permitted into the historic house.
 The only exception to this is water.
 Visitors are permitted to bring a resealable (not glass) bottle of water with them.

 I have a Friends Membership, should I still book?

-To guarantee admission, all visitors including Annual ticket holders, Art Pass holders and Friends Members should pre-book.
+To guarantee admission, all visitors including Annual ticket holders, Art Pass holders and Friends Members can pre-book.
 Booking is free, please bring your membership card with you when you visit.

-We encourage you to pre-book to avoid disappointment, we may be able to accommodate you on the day without a booking.
-However, this will be dependent on the number of visitors we already have in the building and the number of tickets already allocated to those that have booked.
+We encourage you to pre-book to avoid disappointment, however, we can usually accommodate you on the day without a booking.
+This will be dependent on the number of visitors we already have in the building and the number of tickets already allocated to those that have booked.